Zeldax64/arvi/sim/README.md

 # Testbench

 This folder contains scripts, tests (binaries), and C++ code to build the project.
-All file in tests are from riscv-tests and riscv-compliance projects which were compiled and putted here.
+All files in tests are from riscv-tests and riscv-compliance repositories which were compiled and inserted here.